 The Mediterranean is the chosen holiday spot of around 320 million people every year making it one of the world’s top tourism destinations but also increasing the vulnerability of the region’s spectacular natural resources.

 Ecotourism provides a promising and sustainable alternative to the devastating impacts of standard commercial mass tourism.
 Ecotourism destinations are natural areas which conserve the environment and sustain the well-being of local people.
 They create job opportunities and offer genuine interaction with places and people.
-The DestiMED project brings together 13 protected areas to collectively develop, manage and promote ecotourism in the Mediterranean basin.
-DestiMED builds on the success of MEET (Mediterranean Experience of Ecotourism), a community of protected areas managers who share standards, best experiences, capacity, expertise, and who transform their common difficulties into solutions.
+The DestiMEDPlus project brings together 13 protected areas to collectively develop, manage and promote ecotourism in the Mediterranean basin.
+DestiMEDPlus builds on the successes of MEET (Mediterranean Experience of Ecotourism) and DestiMED projects to create synergies between regional tourism and conservation policies in Mediterranean protected areas.
+It does this through the creation of ecotourism itineraries developed using a collaborative approach locally and regionally.
 Read more.

 Mediterranean Marine Protected Areas (MPAs) have proliferated in recent years, with positive long-term results for local communities and in particular artisanal fisheries.
 In the short term, however, the creation of MPAs is often subject to opposition from local fishers and their families.
 A team of partners from around the Mediterranean has created an innovative project which addresses existing and potential conflicts and proposes solutions, involving fishers, their communities and MPAs in a partnership for sustainability in the Mediterranean.